filamentphp/filament/packages/actions/docs/04-modals.md

     ->modalCancelAction(fn (ModalAction $action) => $action->label('Close'))
 ```

-The [methods available to customize trigger buttons](trigger-button) will work to modify on the `$action` instance inside the closure.
+The [methods available to customize trigger buttons](trigger-button) will work to modify the `$action` instance inside the closure.

 ### Removing a default modal footer action button